AdDraw/Hard_Video_Processing/README.md

-# Hardware Video Processing Path , 2019
+# Hardware Video Processing Path, Jan 2019

 This project contains an Intelectual Property(IP) that can was a part of my Final Engeenering Project at Politechnika Gdanska on the major of Electronics and Telecomunications with a speciality Microelectronics.